RATING SYSTEMS

 Not all the glaciers are retreating.
 During the period 1977-1991 the Illecillewaet Glacier had advanced an average of six meters per year and an ice cliff had replaced a smoothly sloping glacier toe.
 A study in 1985 showed that 422 glaciers in Glacier National Park were enlarging and that there were 68 new ‘baby’ glaciers.

-Glacier Travel – Increased familiarity with and travel on glaciers in the Columbia Mountains in the last few decades have unfortunately developed a disregard for the dangers of glacier travel among many climbers and has increased neglect for protection against falls into crevasses.
+Glacier Travel – Increased familiarity with and travel on glaciers in the Columbia Mountains in the last few decades has unfortunately developed a disregard for the dangers of glacier travel among many climbers and has increased neglect for protection against falls into crevasses.

 In the old days when the region was being prospected for minerals, the prospectors were afraid of the glaciers, and with good reason.
 When crossing a snow-covered glacier alone, they sometimes tied a rope around the waist and dragged a long pole behind, hoping that the pole would span the hole if they fell into a crevasse.
 Modern lone travellers would profit from their experience, if not their technique.